 The following table sets forth certain information regarding the total developed and undeveloped acreage in which we own an interest as of December 31, 2022.
 A majority of our developed acreage is subject to liens securing the Credit Facility.
 Approximately 85% of our net Appalachian Basin acreage is held by production.
 Acreage related to royalty, overriding royalty, and other similar interests is excluded from this table.

-Develope Developed Acres Undeveloped Acres (2) cres (2) Gross Net Gross Net Gross Net Appalachian Basin (1) 252,294 240,858 300,340 263,537 552,634 504,395
+Develope Developed Acres l Acres (2) Total Ac res (2) Gross Net Gross Net Gross Net Appalachian Basin (1) 252,294 240,858 300,340 263,537 552,634 504,395